 N.C.
 A&T is committed to providing a learning, working and living environment that reflects and promotes personal integrity, civility and mutual respect.
-Members of the university community have the right to be free from all forms of abuse, assault, harassment, and coercive conduct, including sexual misconduct, as defined in the Student Sexual Misconduct Policy, which can be found at www.ncat.edu.
+Members of the university community have the right to be free from all forms of abuse, assault, harassment, and coercive conduct, including sexual misconduct, as defined in the Student Sexual Misconduct Policy.
 N.C.
 A&T considers sexual misconduct to be one of the most serious violations of the values and standards of the university.
-Unwelcome sexual contact of any form is a violation of students' personal integrity and their right to a safe environment (see Appendix G)
+Unwelcome sexual contact of any form is a violation of students' personal integrity and their right to a safe environment (see Appendix G).